h2oai/h2o-tutorials/tutorials/hive_import/Hive.md

 H2O can ingest data directly from Hive tables when running on Hadoop.

 ## Motivation

-Reading data directly from Hive tables on HDFS provides an alternative to JDBC which may be slower (especially on Hive 1.x and older which does not support parallel JDBC import).
+Reading data directly from Hive tables on HDFS provides an alternative to JDBC, which may be slower (especially on Hive 1.x and older, which do not support parallel JDBC import).

 ## Prerequisities

-* Running Hive instance
+* A running Hive instance
 * Data in a Hive table

-### Start H2O with Hive Metastore Client on classpath
+### Start H2O with the Hive Metastore Client on Classpath

-Based on the setup you can:
+Starting H2O with the Hive Metastore client varies based on your setup:

-* If your Hadoop is configured with Hive configuration and client jars on classpath (i.e. via `yarn.application.classpath` property) you can start a H2O cluster as you normally would:
+* If your Hadoop is configured with Hive configuration and client jars on classpath (i.e. via `yarn.application.classpath` property), you can start an H2O cluster as you normally would:

 	 `hadoop jar h2odriver.jar -nodes 3 -mapperXmx 6g`

-* Otherwise you will need to provide Hive metastore classes and configuraion to the h2odriver
+* Otherwise you will need to provide Hive metastore classes and configuraion to the h2odriver:

 	 ```
      HIVE_CP=$(find /usr/hdp/current/hive-client/lib/ -type f | grep jar | tr '\n' ',')